antronerds/r2-training-courses/docs/Methylation_analysis.md

 Now, if the user is interested in investigating certain probes from the dataset, the next steps could be done additionally (marked in red in Figure 2-13).

-**6-1** Hovering over one of the probes, a message box shows the information regarding the selected probe. ("ilmnhm450" in Figure 2-13).
-Filtering by the information of the message box, three CpGs within the promoter of the gene and isoform of interest are selected ("cg08418978", "cg22122715" at the left purple arrow, "cg25032595" at the blue arrow) by clicking the check-boxes on "Select reporters" table.
-As shown with marked color-arrows in Figure 2-13, the probes are observed both as a dot and as a block.
-Click "Next" to proceed.
+**6-1** Hovering over a probe in the ilmnhm450 track opens a message box with details about that probe, including its genomic position, strand, and a gene-region annotation — for example, "1stExon;5UTR" for cg08418978.
+The latter annotation indicates that the probe lies just downstream of the transcription start site, and is associated with transcriptional regulation (as are other promoter-associated CpG gene-region annotations, such as TSS1500, TSS200).

+Using this message box annotation, three promoter-associated CpGs of the different isoforms are selected as interesting: cg08418978 and cg22122715 (left, purple arrow) and cg25032595 (blue arrow).
+In the previous tab with the Heatmap, you can focus on them only by checking their boxes in the "Select reporters" table and then hitting the Next button.

 **6-2** Figure 2-14 shows the updated Heatmap and R2 Genome Browser after the previous step (Step 6-1).
 The user could investigate the methylation profile of the three probes.
-Back to the example of "kidney" cell type (indicated in green on the X-axis "primary_histology" of Heatmap), the user sees two probes ("cg08418978", "cg22122715"; yellow in Heatmap) are unmethylated but Probe "cg25032595" (blue in Heatmap) is methylated.
+Back to the example of "kidney" cell type (indicated in green by the "primary_histology" annotation above the Heatmap), the user sees two probes ("cg08418978", "cg22122715"; yellow in Heatmap) are unmethylated but Probe "cg25032595" (blue in Heatmap) is methylated.

 ![](_static/images/Methylation/fig2-14a.png)